The Credibility of the Bible

 But many Jews in Jesus’ day did not understand Malachi’s prophecy.
 They took it to mean that the Messiah would make no appearance to the nation before He suddenly manifested Himself in the Temple (John 7:27).
 If Jesus had in fact floated down to the Temple courtyard from one of the pinnacles, the crowds below would surely have hailed Him as the Christ.
 It would have been another easy road to popularity and power.

 - Satan tried to persuade Jesus that if He refused to cast Himself down, He would be guilty of a cowardly lack of faith in God's promises—particularly, in the psalmist's promise that the angels of God would allow no harm to befall God's favorite (Ps.
 91:11-2).
 Satan quoted the passage correctly, but lifted it out of context, omitting verse 13.
 This is a promise that God's favorite will triumph over the serpent and dragon, who is none other than Satan (Rev. 20:2).
 Ironically, in seeking to defeat Jesus, Satan called Jesus' attention to a passage that encouraged Him to resist.
-But no doubt to assume that Satan overlooked the relevance of verse 13 underestimates his subtlety.
-He knew perfectly well that Jesus would remember the next verse.
+Yet to suppose that Satan overlooked the relevance of verse 13 seriously underestimates him.
+He must have known perfectly well that Jesus would remember the next verse in the psalm.
 Why then did Satan quote the previous two verses?

 Perhaps, in seeking to enhance his credibility, he was still posing as the legitimate prince of this world with no evil agenda.
 By quoting Psalm 91, he was implying that he was not any sort of evil tempter like the serpent who tempted Eve.
 He hoped Jesus would assume that Satan would not refer to this psalm if he regarded himself as the serpent and dragon.